Nursyazaa/Route-planning-algorithm/README.md

 ![image](https://user-images.githubusercontent.com/89789650/213569686-d1916086-e53a-42f1-acc6-e8da6d24fced.png)

 ## Discussion
-Dijkstra's algorithm is a more optimal algorithm than the Greedy algorithm because it uses a priority queue to determine the next node to visit, taking into account not only the current distance but also the estimated distance to the destination.
+Dijkstra's algorithm is a more optimal algorithm than the Greedy algorithm because it uses a queue to determine the next node to visit, taking into account not only the current distance but also the estimated distance to the destination.
 This makes Dijkstra's algorithm more efficient and less prone to getting stuck in locally optimal solutions.Additionally, Dijkstra's algorithm can also handle graphs with negative edge weights, while the greedy algorithm cannot.

 In summary, Dijkstra's algorithm is more optimal and efficient than the Greedy algorithm, especially when applied to large graphs or graphs with negative edge weights.